 - Elena.
 Even all her moves are kicks, just to show off her legs.

-- Cammy's legs aren't as impressive, but they do receive special attention due to her outfit and her move-set.
+- Cammy's legs aren't as impressive, but they do receive special attention due to her outfit and her move-set, (spectacular rear end however).

-- Crimson Viper started out wearing long pants◊ during her first years of Street Fighter 4, but after numerous requests from fans, Capcom finally gave her a Dangerously Short Skirt as her 3rd alternate costume.
+- Crimson Viper started out wearing long pants◊ during her first years of Street Fighter 4, but after numerous requests from fans, Capcom finally gave her a skirt with a split seam as her 3rd alternate costume.
 And boy, does she have legs◊.

-- An unnamed character in Lackadaisy Cats was remarked upon as having "gams up to your eyeballs!"
-This case was a joke panel, meant to demonstrate one character's unfamiliarity with the slang of the era, but considering all that is ever shown of the girl is her legs.
+- Lackadaisy: An unnamed character was remarked upon as having "gams up to your eyeballs!"
+It was mostly a joke to demonstrate one character's unfamiliarity with the slang of the era, but considering all that is ever shown of the girl is her legs...

 - Cheesecake, of the Global Guardians PBEM Universe, has the power of hot legs, and she uses it to mentally manipulate weak-willed men.